 "You have too much faith in me."
 He could picture the wizard frowning over his words, trying to figure out what could have been so awful.

 "You didn't go all wolf on her did you?"
-Killian tensed but shook his head.
+Killian tensed but didn't respond.
 The wizard was close, but not close enough.
 A heavy silence ensued and Killian focused on his friend's steady breathing, waiting for the hitch when he figured it out.
-As if on cue the damn man released a gush of air.
+As if on cue the man released a gush of air.

 "You dumbass."
 He muttered and promptly left the room.
 Well that was it.
 Killian's only friend had deserted him and his mate was probably terrified of him.
 The day just couldn't get any fucking worse.